South Attleboro, Massachusetts

-South Attleboro is a neighborhood of Attleboro, a city in Bristol County, Massachusetts, United States.
-It is perhaps best known for the South Attleboro station on the Attleboro/Stoughton Line of the MBTA Commuter Rail.
+South Attleboro is a village of Attleboro, a city in Bristol County, Massachusetts, United States.
+It was formerly known as SouthGate, and has its own telephone exchange separate from Attleboro.
+It is perhaps best known for the South Attleboro station on the Providence/Stoughton Line of the MBTA Commuter Rail.
 U.S. 1 (the old Norfolk and Bristol Turnpike) and Route 1A (the old Lower Boston Post Road) pass through the area, which lies just north of the Rhode Island state line.